DivyaPuraswani/Study-of-Amazon-Dataset/README.md

 # Study-of-Amazon-Dataset
-The Amazon dataset is being studied using python and project report is created as well.
+The Amazon Toy product dataset has been studied using python to know more about the customer and getting closer to them by knowing their preferences or choice for toy products that and also who is the leading manufacturer of toy products etc.